oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

    ```

     ![Create policy for group information window](./images/group-name-policy.png " ")
+2. Set the value of `OCI_SPEECH_SERVICE_ENDPOINT` in the env.properties file to the appropriate value.
+This simply entails replacing `myregion` with your region, such as `us-ashburn-1`.

 ## Task 9: Create an Oracle Autonomous Database if necessary

 If you have a database instance already, you may skip this task.